ajschmidt8/home-assistant.io/source/_integrations/alarmdecoder.markdown

 - `programming_mode`: Set to `true` if your system is in programming mode.
 - `ready`: Set to `true` if your system is ready to be armed.
 Any faults, including motions sensors, will make this value `false`.
 - `zone_bypassed`: Set to `true` if your system is currently bypassing a zone.
-- `code_arm_required`: Set to the value specified in your configuration.
+- `code_arm_required`: Set to the value specified in your AlarmDecoder options.

 ## Services